-The NPPF requires local authorities to plan positively for housing development to meet the needs of their area.
+The NPPF (2012) required local authorities to plan positively for housing development to meet the needs of their area and this has been carried forward in the latest NPPF (2018).
 In recent years Darlington has not been able to demonstrate a 5 year supply of deliverable housing sites, when measured against a housing requirement based on an up to date, objectively assessed need (OAN).
-As a consequence of this relevant policies for the supply of housing have not been considered up to date in line with paragraph 49 on the NPPF and planning applications have been considered in the context of the presumption in favour of sustainable development.
+As a consequence of this relevant policies for the supply of housing have not been considered up to date in line with paragraph 49 of the previous NPPF (2012) and planning applications have been considered in the context of the presumption in favour of sustainable development (paragraph 14 of the NPPF, 2012).

 The above situation has recently changed.
 An update to the Strategic Housing Market Assessment was published in Oct 2017.
-This work indicated that 8,440 dwellings will be required over 2016 to 2036, an average of 422 dwellings per year.
+This work, which should be considered as a material consideration, indicated that 8,440 dwellings will be required over 2016 to 2036, an average of 422 dwellings per year.
+Although this figure has not been subject to an Examination in Public, it represents the latest full assessment of housing need.
+As a matter of planning judgement, the Council has determined to use the SHMA housing figure as the baseline against which to assess whether there is a deliverable supply of housing land.
 A 20% buffer has been applied to this figure due to previous under delivery.
-The Council is currently preparing a new Local Plan and an assessment of sites currently shows that a 5.86 year supply of deliverable housing land can be demonstrated.
-As a consequence policies relating to the supply of housing can now be given weight in the planning balance.